pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Navigation.md

 Each of the examples we considered above, such as drill-downs, sheets, popovers, covers, alerts, dialogs, and more, are all a "change of mode" in the application.

+But, so far we have just defined one term, "navigation", by using another undefined term, "change of mode", so we will further make the following definition:

-But, we will further refine the concept of "change of mode" to mean that some piece of state went from not existing to existing, or vice-versa.
+> Definition: A **change of mode** is when some piece of state goes from not existing to existing, or vice-versa.

 So, when a piece of state switches from not existing to existing, that represents a navigation and change mode in the application, and when the state switches back to not existing, it represents undoing the navigation and returning to the previous mode.

 That is very abstract way of describing state-driven navigation, and the next two sections make these concepts much more concrete for the two main forms of state-driven navigation: